Life Insurance for Dimethyl Fumarate users.

-Individuals who have been prescribed Dimethyl Fumarate in the past or who are currently taking Dimethyl Fumarate to help them minimize or slow down the progression of their multiple sclerosis can “potentially” qualify for a traditional term or whole life insurance policy.
+Individuals who have been prescribed Dimethyl Fumarate in the past or are currently taking Dimethyl Fumarate to help them minimize or slow down their multiple sclerosis can “potentially” qualify for a traditional term or whole life insurance policy.

-Because multiple sclerosis is considered a pretty serious pre-existing medical condition by most life insurance companies, one thing that we can say for sure is that having been diagnosed with multiple sclerosis and subsequently being prescribed Dimethyl Fumarate to treat it is certainly going to complicate one’s life insurance application.
+Because multiple sclerosis is considered a pretty serious pre-existing medical condition by most life insurance companies, we can say for sure that having been diagnosed with multiple sclerosis and subsequently being prescribed Dimethyl Fumarate to treat it is certainly going to complicate one’s life insurance application.

 Why do life insurance companies care if I’ve been prescribed Dimethyl Fumarate?

-Because Dimethyl Fumarate is really only used to help treat those who have been diagnosed with multiple sclerosis, it’s prescription can be used as a “guide” or a “marker” for a life insurance underwriter to gain a better understanding of when you were first diagnosed with multiple sclerosis and how well it is being managed by you and your doctor.
+Because Dimethyl Fumarate is only used to help treat those diagnosed with multiple sclerosis, it’s prescription can be used as a “guide” or a “marker” for a life insurance underwriter gain a better understanding of when you were first diagnosed with multiple sclerosis.
+And how well you and your doctor are managing it.

-With this preliminary information in hand, he or she can then decide what additional questions they will need to have the answers to prior to being able to make a decision about whether or not you would make an “acceptable” risk to the insurance companies and at what “price”.
+With this preliminary information in hand, they can then decide what additional questions they will need to have the answers to before making a decision about whether or not you would make an “acceptable” risk to the insurance companies and at what “price”.